Barbra Streisand: Honors

 In 2015, The Daily Telegraph ranked Streisand as one of the 10 top female singer-songwriters of all time.
-A&E's Biography magazine ranked Streisand as one of their favorite leading actress of all time, she was also featured on the Voices of the Century list by BBC, the "100 Greatest Movie Stars of Time" list compiled by People, VH1's list of the "200 Greatest Pop Culture Icons of All Time", the "100 Greatest Entertainers of All Time", "ranked at #13" and the "Greatest Movie Star of all time list" by Entertainment Weekly, "The 50 Greatest Actresses of All Tim" by AMC, and Billboard Hot 100 All-Time Top Artists.
+A&E's Biography magazine ranked Streisand as one of their favorite leading actress of all time, she was also featured on the Voices of the Century list by BBC, the "100 Greatest Movie Stars of Time" list compiled by People, VH1's list of the "200 Greatest Pop Culture Icons of All Time", the "100 Greatest Entertainers of All Time", "ranked at #13" and the "Greatest Movie Star of all time list" by Entertainment Weekly, "The 50 Greatest Actresses of All Time" by AMC, and Billboard Hot 100 All-Time Top Artists.
 Billboard also ranked Streisand as the top female Jewish musician of all time.
 As a gay icon, Streisand was named by The Advocate as one of the "25 Coolest Women" and the "9 Coolest Women Appealing to Both Lesbians and Gay Men", and was also placed among the "12 Greatest Female Gay Icons of All Time" by Out magazine.
 She was recognized as one of the top gay icons of the past three decades by Gay Times.

 During the first decade of the 21st century, the American Film Institute celebrated 100 years of the greatest films in American cinema.
 Four of Streisand's songs were represented on AFI's 100 Years ...
 100 Songs, which highlighted "America's Greatest Music in the Movies": "The Way We Were" at #8, "Evergreen (Love Theme From A Star Is Born)" at # 16, "People" at #13, and "Don't Rain on My Parade" at #46.
 Many of her films were represented on AFI's 100 Years ... series.
 AFI's 100 Years ...
 100 Laughs, highlighting "the films and film artists that have made audiences laugh throughout the century," ranked What's Up, Doc? at #61.
 AFI's 100 Years ...
 100 Passions highlighted the top 100 greatest love stories in American cinema and placed The Way We Were at #8, Funny Girl at #41, and What's Up, Doc? at #68.
 AFI's Greatest Movie Musicals highlighted the 25 greatest American movie musicals, ranking Funny Girl at #16.

-In December 2016, the film Funny Girl was marked for preservation by the Library of Congress in the National Film Registry.
-In March 2017, the song "People" was selected for preservation in the National Recording Registry.
-Streisand said she was humbled to have the song honored "as part of the flow of our nation's culture."
+The Library of Congress chose Funny Girl for preservation in the National Film Registry in December 2016.
+When "People" was selected in March 2017 for preservation in the National Recording Registry, Streisand said she was humbled to have the song honored "as part of the flow of our nation's culture."